Page Content

 • Social Service

 Although some career positions may require additional experience, training, and certification, it is not uncommon for Nonprofit Management graduates to take on complex roles.
-These roles include community outreach, fundraising, or grant writing, and apply for titles such as Community Engagement Director, Conference Services Director, Program Director, and many others as well.
+These roles include community outreach, fundraising, or grant writing, and apply for titles such as Community Engagement Director, Conference Services Director, Program Director, and many others.
 Other career examples include but are not limited to:

 • Volunteer Manager